natvernier/adoption-operating-system/README.md

 - `ai-content-lab` — applied AI workflows for content and knowledge systems
 - `ai-trend-radar-lab` — learning, foresight and early signals

-LinkedIn is where ideas are made visible.
-GitHub is where the underlying frameworks, workflows, checklists and experiments are documented.
+Where LinkedIn introduces the idea, this repository shows the underlying system.
 The website is where the professional value proposition is packaged.